pentamassiv/keyboard/README.md

 ![Build](https://github.com/grelltrier/keyboard/workflows/Build/badge.svg)
 ![dependabot status](https://img.shields.io/badge/dependabot-enabled-025e8c?logo=Dependabot)

-# WIP: Unfortunetely the keyboard currently does not run on the Pinephone.
+# WIP: Unfortunately the keyboard currently does not run on the Pinephone.
 The language model is too big to share it on Github and it doesn't work without one.
 I am working on it

 # Fingerboard
 Fingerboard is an open-source keyboard meant to be used on a smartphone.
 It serves as a drop-in replacement for squeekboard.